FINTLabs/fint-relations/README.md

     }
 }
 ```

+Make sure the `@RequestMapping` method return `ResponseEntity`.
+The `@FintSelfId` is used to identify the main resource the controller is responsible for and it will automatically generate the `_self` link.
+For example in PersonController, this resource is Person.
+The name in `@FintSelfId` is the property that is used to identify this resource (can be a nested property).

+`@FintRelation` is used to connect to other resources.
+For example the Person resource is connected to the Address resource.
+These values are used to find the correct LinkMapper.
+A class can have multiple `@FintRelation` annotations.

 Create a `@Component` that has the annotation `@FintLinkMapper`.
 This component will be responsible to build the links that are populated in the response.
 The method responsible for creating the `Link` (can be both a single link or a List of links) is annotated with `@FintLinkRelation`.